Omrautwashim/Cybersecurity-Learning-Journey/Day1.md

-# Day 1 – Start of My Cybersecurity Journey
+# Day 1 – Introduction to Cyber Security

-Today, I officially started learning Cybersecurity.

-## Platforms I'm Using:
-- TryHackMe
-- Cisco NetAcad
-- YouTube

-## Topics I explored today:
+## What I Learned:
-- What is Cybersecurity?
+- What is cyber security
-- Types of Hackers (White Hat, Black Hat, Grey Hat)
-- Why Cybersecurity is important?
+- Why it's important

-## Tools I will learn:
-- Linux commands
-- Nmap
-- Wireshark
-- Burp Suite (later)
+- Common threats like malware, phishing, ransomware
+- Basic roles in cyber security: Analyst, Engineer, Ethical Hacker

+## Resource Used:
+- YouTube video: "What is Cyber Security?" by Simplilearn

-## My Goal:
+## My Thoughts:
-To become a Cybersecurity Engineer from scratch, using free learning.

-**Let’s begin the journey!**
+It was exciting to know that cyber security is like being a digital bodyguard!
+I'm ready to learn more.

+## Proof of Learning:
+See the screenshot below.